wundergraph/wundergraph/README.md

     <img src="./assets/architecture.jpg" height="auto"/>
 </div>

-WunderGraph is unique in its design, as we're not directly exposing GraphQL, but JSON-RPC.
-Combined with a generated Type-Safe client, this leads to a unique Developer Experience.
-You can learn more about the architecture of WunderGraph and why we've built it this way in [the architecture section](docs/architecture.md).
+You can learn more about the architecture of WunderGraph and why we’ve built it this way in [the architecture section](docs/architecture.md).

 ## Learn more about WunderGraph